mmistakes/minimal-mistakes/docs/_docs/05-configuration.md

   username: "michaelrose"  # https://www.facebook.com/michaelrose
 ```

-**ProTip:** To debug Open Graph data use [this tool](https://developers.facebook.com/tools/debug/og/object?q=https%3A%2F%2Fmademistakes.com) to test your pages.
-If content changes aren't reflected you will probably have to hit the **Fetch new scrape information** button to refresh.
+**ProTip:** To debug Open Graph data use [this tool](https://developers.facebook.com/tools/debug/) to test your pages.
+If content changes aren't reflected you will probably have to hit the **Scrape Again** button to refresh.
 {: .notice--info}

 ##### Open Graph default image